phkehl/ubloxcfg/cfggui/README.md

 * Gzipped read: maybe replace by gunzipping file into cache dir and then use that?
   Hmmm... lots of implications with the "immediate" in imgui.. :-/ Can we implement seekpos()?
 Maybe re-open file at a certain position?
 And gzseek() is commented-out in zlib.h anyway... (?!)
-* Fix memory leaks... valgrind isn't too happy.. :-/
+* Fix memory leaks... valgrind isn't too happy.. :-/ (Is it?)
 * Use Ff::Thread in GuiWinPlay
 * Write parser for swisstopo wmts capabilities xml to generate mapparams
-* Maybe use some global event queue for all input data stuff and have the data windows subscribe (to one or multiple sources)
+* Use https://github.com/raysan5/raylib/blob/master/src/raymath.h instead of glm (1 file vs 1000000 files)
+* example_emscripten_wgpu, can we do that?

 * Check out stuff here: <https://github.com/mahilab/mahi-gui>
 * Check out <https://github.com/bkaradzic/bgfx>